 New students needing additional academic support will be offered additional assistance in the form of peer tutoring, study groups, and/or homework clubs on as-needed basis.

-All students are required to complete 26 credits in grades 9-12 to be eligible for graduation at our private high school located near Minneapolis.
-English, math, and world language are taught daily and are mandatory.
-In addition, students are required to earn a minimum of 3 credits each in science and social studies during the four years of high school (grades 9-12).
-Fine arts, music, computer, and physical education courses are also required for graduation.
+All students are required to complete 26 credits in grades 9-12 to be eligible for graduation at ISM.
+English, Math, and World Language are taught daily and are mandatory.
+In addition, students are required to earn a minimum of 3 credits each in Science and Social Studies during the four years of high school (grades 9-12).
+Fine Arts, Music, Computer, and Physical Education courses are also required for graduation.

 Programs Of Study